 Vhi Insurance's gross written premium has increased year on year reflecting higher membership.
-The counterparty default risk component of the SCR increased from €8,987k as at 31 December 2021 to €11,826k as at 31 December 2022 due to an increase in the use of derivatives to hedge market risks in the revised investment strategy implemented in 2022.
-These derivative contracts are subject to counterparty default risk.
+The counterparty default risk component of the SCR decreased slightly from €11.8m as at 31 December 2022 to €11.1m as at 31 December 2023.